 Jon Harris‘ first major work as a film editor was Guy Ritchie’s Snatch.
 Since then Harris has worked on three films for director Matthew Vaughn; Layer Cake, Stardust, and Kick-Ass.
 He also edited Neil Marshall’s The Descent, for which he received a British Independent Film Award (BIFA) for Best Technical Achievement 2005.
 He then made his directorial debut with the sequel The Descent: Part 2.

 In 2011 Harris was nominated for an Oscar and a British Academy of Film and Television Arts (BAFTA) Award for his editing work on Danny Boyle’s 127 Hours and subsequently became a member of the American Academy of Motion Picture Arts and Sciences (AMPAS).
 He then went on to edit James Watkins’ The Woman In Black for Hammer Film Productions.
-He is currently working again with Danny Boyle on Trance.
+He recently worked once again with Danny Boyle on Trance.

 ROGER MICHELL - Director / Producer